1928 college football season: Dickinson System ranking

-The AP sportswriters' poll would not begin continuously until 1936. (although, the first time was a one instance publishing in 1934) Frank G. Dickinson, an economics professor at the University of Illinois, had invented the Dickinson System to rank colleges based upon their records and the strength of their opposition.
+Frank G. Dickinson, an economics professor at the University of Illinois, had invented the Dickinson System to rank colleges based upon their records and the strength of their opposition.
 The system was originally designed to rank teams in the Big Nine (later the Big Ten) conference.
 Chicago clothing manufacturer Jack Rissman then persuaded Dickinson to rank the nation's teams under the system, and awarded the Rissman Trophy to the winning university.

 The system awarded 30 points for a win over a "strong team", and 20 for a win over a "weak team".
 Losses were awarded points (15 for loss to a strong team, 10 for loss to a weak team).
 Ties were treated as half a win and half a loss (22.5 for a tie with a strong team, 15 for a tie with a weak team).
 An average was then derived by dividing the points by games played.